dtmo/molecule_ubuntu_2404/README.md

 When a VM is created from the image and booted with no configuration, Cloud-init will fall back to the
 [None Datasource](https://cloudinit.readthedocs.io/en/stable/reference/datasources/none.html)
-which is configured to create a default cloud user: `ubuntu`, and with the password `password`.
+which is configured to create the distro default cloud user: `ubuntu`, and with the password `password`.
 Password based authentication will be enabled and no SSH keys installed.

 ## Building